-In collaboration with members of the PRISMA Group, we are developing a consensus-based checklist of essential items which researchers should include when reporting systematic reviews (SRs) of pediatric intervention research.
-The PRISMA-Children guidance will 1) help authors write clear reports of their SRs of pediatric intervention research, 2) create a framework for reviewers that assess publications, 3) expedite funding evaluations, 4) provide a tool for training students and researchers on paediatric SR methodology, and 5) help end-users of the SR such as paediatricians and policy makers to better evaluate SR’s validity and applicability in their decision-making process.
+We developed a consensus-based checklist of essential items which researchers should include when reporting systematic reviews (SRs) of interventions in pediatrics.
+The PRISMA-Children and Adolescents (PRISMA-C) 2026 guidance will 1) help authors write clear reports of their systematic reviews of interventions in pediatrics, 2) create a framework for reviewers that assess publications, 3) expedite funding evaluations, 4) provide a tool for training students and researchers on paediatric SR methodology, and 5) help end-users of the SR such as paediatricians and policy makers to better evaluate SR’s validity and applicability in their decision-making process.

 - Systematic review: Farid-Kapadia M, Joachim KC, Balasingham C, Clyburne-Sherin A, Offringa M. Are child-centric aspects in newborn and child health systematic review and meta-analysis protocols and reports adequately reported?-two systematic reviews.
 Syst Rev. 2017 Mar 6;6(1):31. doi: 10.1186/s13643-017-0423-9.
 PMID: 28260528; PMCID: PMC5338085.